We present an interview recorded with the words of some of our patients.

 My cardiologist told me the essence of the device.
 He said: "Imagine that the ambulance is always with you.
 This guardian angel, which is located right in the chest. "

-Then we decided to trust the Israeli doctors through internet search took to the medical service, which organized everything for us, conducted an operation in the Assuta.
+Then we decided to trust the Israeli doctors through internet search took to the medical service, which organized everything for us, carried out an operation at Assuta.
 In general I am satisfied with the results.

 How do you feel now?